Most of us are so busy in our daily lives that taking care of our oral health tends to be an afterthought.

 If you have unexplained bleeding, trouble swallowing, changes in taste, numbness, or any changes in texture and color in your mouth, you need to see your dentist as soon as possible.

 Your dentist in Asheville can perform an oral cancer screening during your regular checkups.
 If you’ve haven’t been to the dentist in a while and are experiencing symptoms of oral cancer, schedule an appointment with us.

-Dr. Saunders can talk with you about your symptoms after a thorough dental exam and provide a diagnosis for your problems.
+Dr. Saunders can talk with you about your symptoms after a thorough dental examination and provide a diagnosis for your problems.
 The sooner you seek the advice of a professional, the better!

 You can limit your risk for oral cancer by avoiding tobacco products and limiting your consumption of alcohol to protect your teeth.